StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/widgets-dashboards.md

 **- Category field**

-The field used for for categorizing data.
+The field used for categorizing data.

 **- Date**